AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

 Get the address of contract.

 - **Returns**
-    - The address of contract
+    - The address of contract.

-### account api
+## Account API

-#### make_address() 1/2
+### make_address() 1/2

 ```cpp
 template <size_t M> std::pair<Address, bool> make_address(const char (&str)[M])
 ```

-The default address recognized by CDT is the main network address, that is, the address prefix is atp.
-If you want to recognize the test network address prefix is atx, you need to define the macro TESTNET, and you can put #define TESTNET on the first line of the contract.
+By default, the address recognized by CDT is the mainnet address, that is, the address prefix is atp.
+If you want to recognize the test network address prefix as atx, you need to define the macro TESTNET, and add #define TESTNET to the first line of the contract.

-Converts a c-style string to an address object.
+Convert a c-style string to an address object.

 - **Parameters**
     - `str：` C-style string
 - **Returns**
     - The return value is pair, whose second represents success or failure, and whose first represents an Address of type Address.

-#### make_address() 2/2
+### make_address() 2/2

 ```cpp
 std::pair<Address, bool> make_address(const std::string &str_address)
 ```

-The default address recognized by CDT is the main network address, that is, the address prefix is atp.
-If you want to recognize the test network address prefix is lax, you need to define the macro TESTNET, and you can put #define TESTNET on the first line of the contract.
+By default, the address recognized by CDT is the mainnet address, that is, the address prefix is atp.
+If you want to recognize the test network address prefix as atx, you need to define the macro TESTNET, and add #define TESTNET to the first line of the contract.

 Converts a string to an address object.